lbke/nextpatterns.dev/src/content/tutorial/1-patterns/2-gems/2-streaming/content.md

 **How can we handle private or bigger files?**

-## Advanced file streaming scenarios with route handlers
+## Advanced file streaming use cases

 This pattern covers the following advanced use cases: